iamshadmirza/TheNextBigWriter/README.md

 That's it, you're in.
 Select "The Next Big Writer" under publications to submit your draft.

 ## What about topics?
 You can choose your topic as per your comfort level.
-If you need a suggestion, reach out on issues if you need suggestions.
+We will be adding topics as issues and you can comment "I want to take this" on them.
+Once you're done with your first draft, send a pull request and reference your "issue".
+We will merge the PR after review and mark it as completed 🎉.
+Let's get started.